justinalsing/speculator/README.md

 # speculator
-Neural network emulation of Stellar Population Synthesis (SPS) models for galaxy spectra and photometry
+Neural network emulation of Stellar Population Synthesis (SPS) models for galaxy spectra and photometry.